 Grant me the dignity of meeting me on my own terms … Recognise that we are equally alien to each other, that my ways of being are not merely damaged versions of yours.
 Question your assumptions.
 Define your terms.
 Work with me to build bridges between us’ (Jim Sinclair, 1993, National Autistic Society, NAS)

 NB.
-The term ‘autistic student’ was used here to meet the wishes of autistic students.
+The term ‘autistic student’ or ‘autistic learner’ was used here to meet the wishes of autistic students.
 They also prefer the description ‘Autistic Spectrum Condition’ (ASC) to any term that suggests a disorder or a deficit.

 Got a question about learning design?